-Researching boarding schools for boys in Ann Arbor, Michigan — Christian schools for boys who are at-risk and getting into trouble — may not be an easy task.
+Researching boarding schools for boys in Ann Arbor, Michigan?
 Most Michigan boarding schools, and nearly all military schools, won’t enroll troubled boys.
 However, Heartland Boys Academy, located in Western Kentucky, accepts boys from all backgrounds with a variety of behavioral problems.
-Read on to discover more about how this program can change your life.
+Read on to discover more about how this program can change your boy’s life.

 Whether your son is falling behind in school in Ann Arbor, Michigan, acting out, or just hanging out with the wrong crowd, Heartland Boys Academy has an answer.
 The staff of this Christian boarding school will show your son a new way to act and live his life, all while he continues his academic training in a safe, structured environment.

 The first step in helping your boy back on track is providing him with the best opportunity to succeed.
 Most adolescents, even the most difficult ones, truly want to succeed, they just need a chance.
 That’s where Heartland Boys Academy comes in.
 It is designed to allow your son to do just that.
 Unlike some boarding schools for boys in Ann Arbor, Michigan, Heartland Boys Academy includes a variety of vocational programs, where your son will re-discover his passions and find out what he really enjoys.
 Your son might feel hopeless and confused, but once given this sort of guidance, he can become the bright, kind boy you once knew.